lsprangers/lsprangers.github.io/docs/index.md

 ## Leetcode

-This is a dump of **Leetcode problems** and comments, organized for easy reference.
+This is a dump of LC problems and comments

 ---